vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Interpretations of Momentum.md

 $\theta = \theta + \beta * v\theta_{t-1} - \alpha * ∂\theta_t$

 where $\beta * v\theta_{t-1}$ is taking a portion of the past gradient and adding it to $\theta$ and then $\alpha * ∂\theta_t$ is subtracted from $\theta$.

+Given that $v\theta_{t-1}$ at the first step is $0$, the $-$ term in the definition of momentum scales $\theta$ in the direction of the local minima, whether $∂\theta_t$ is positive or negative.

+If the gradient was positive, we'd want to decrease the size of $\theta$, so the $-$ does that so.

+Inversely if the gradient was negative, we'd want to increase the size of $\theta$, so the $-$ inverts the sign and does that so.

+> *This is more as intuition, in a 2 dimensional space.
+In real scenarios, things get more complex.*